 CHAOS stands for “Can’t have anyone over syndrome.”
 That was my Tuesday morning.
 I could not remember who I was supposed to bring to the chiro, so I just brought everyone.

 It just seems to be easier all the way around, somedays, and today was a someday for me.
 As we all filter in, we are easily identified and signed in without me having to do anything.
-Hunter knows the ropes and he has all the ladies there swooning, so he did his whole “hello? excuse me? lady?” bit and Whitney comes around the corner and swoops him up.
+H knows the ropes, and he has all the ladies there swooning, so he did his whole “hello? excuse me? lady?” bit, and Whitney comes around the corner and swoops him up.

 She.
 Is.
 Whipped.

 Before she took him back to do his “office work,” she asked if she could introduce him to the lady behind me.
 That lady happened to be Ms. Whitney’s mom.
-However, Hunter is always so syrupy sweet when he meets people.
+However, H is always so syrupy and sweet when he meets people.
 Amazingly, this time was no different.

-I was sitting next to his wife and he leaned around her and looked at me, with this piercing look.
+I was sitting next to his wife.
+He leaned around her and looked at me with this piercing look.
 He smiled and said, “did you know that boy of yours is a walking miracle?”

-He knew NOTHING about us, our situation, Hunter’s health.
-Heck, we carried him in and Whitney took him, so the man never saw Hunter even stand/walk.
+He knew NOTHING about us, our situation, H’s health.
+We carried him in, and Whitney took him, so the man never saw H even stand/walk.
 I told him a 30-second version of our story.

 I replied with “YES!”

 We chatted for a few minutes before I went up to the desk.
 H has spied food, and he wanted it, but he could not have it because of the gluten.